MADE

 • Writer must own 100% of the rights at time of submission

-• Go South Films retains final approval on director and key cast and crew as co-producer on the winning project
+• Go South Films retains final approval on all creative and production decisions as producer of the winning project

 Disqualification Criteria